-- Benjamin Kramarz, chairman (Partner at VIA equity a/s)
+- John Helmsøe-Zinck, chairman (Partner at VIA equity a/s)

-VIA equity a/s is a private equity fund manager (advisor and administration company) and is registered at and under supervision of the Danish Financial Supervisory Authorities (Finanstilsynet) to operate as a fund manager for VIA equity Fund A, VIA equity Fund II, VIA equity Fund III and VIA equity Fund IV, and future VIA equity funds.
+VIA equity a/s is a private equity fund manager (advisor and administration company) and is approved by and under supervision of the Danish Financial Supervisory Authorities (Finanstilsynet) to operate as a fund manager for VIA equity Fund A, VIA equity Fund II, VIA equity Fund III, VIA equity Fund IV, and future VIA equity funds.

 Responsibility in Investment:

 VIA equity supports responsible investments benefiting the environment and society as a whole, as well as a sustainable financial environment characterized by good governance, ethics, integrity and accountability.

 Tax Code of Conduct:

 VIA equity aims to maximize returns in compliance with tax legislation of the countries in which VIA equity invest.

 VIA equity complies with tax legislation in the countries where VIA equity invest.
 VIA equity expects the companies in which VIA equity invests to do the same and pay their due tax.

 VIA equity recognizes the importance of tax as an integral measure in achieving UN’s sustainable goals as well as the need for a common framework for responsible tax behavior.
 VIA equity wishes to support and contribute to these developments as part of our responsible investment strategy.